 Determining Liability in a Tow Truck Accident

-Proving fault and causation in personal injury law is very critical.
-You will only get compensation if you prove the tow truck driver or the tow company were at fault in your case.
-If a tow truck driver injures you in an accident, the possible parties who may be liable are the tow truck driver, tow truck company, and the insurance firm for tow truck driver or the tow company.
+Proving fault and causation in personal injury law is critical.
+You will only get compensation if you prove the tow truck driver or the tow company was at fault.
+If a tow truck driver injures you in an accident, the possible parties who may be liable are the tow truck driver, tow truck company, and the insurance firm for the tow truck driver or the tow company.

-An Anderson tow truck lawyer can help establish who is liable.
+An Anderson tow truck accident lawyer with our firm can help establish liability.
 In accidents, tow truck companies and drivers are likely to be liable if:

-- The accident was due to over speeding by the tow truck driver
+- The accident was due to speeding by the tow truck driver.

-- The accident happened because the truck was loading was beyond its recommended limit
+- The accident happened because the truck was loaded beyond its recommended limit.

-These are just some few cases.
-The reality, however, is that all accidents are unique.
-If you or your family members suspect you are not at fault, seek legal services immediately.
-A lawyer can help you to investigate, gather evidence, and lodge suits for compensation.
-The more you wait before seeking help, the more the quality of the evidence deteriorates.
+All accidents are unique.
+If you or your family members believe you are not at fault, seek legal services immediately.
+A lawyer at our firm can help you investigate, gather evidence, and prepare a strong case for compensation.

 Tow trucks are undoubtedly essential services when our vehicles encounter mechanical problems on the road; however, tow trucks can also cause accidents to other road users.
-If you or your loved one was injured in an accident by a tow truck, we can help you get compensation.
-Call our Sevenish Law Firm, P.C. at (317) 636-7777 for free case assessments.
+If you or a loved one was injured in an accident with a tow truck, we can help you get compensation.